nseidm1/TaskExecutor/README.md

 Tasks will be auto executed.

 TaskActivity has a couple of interfaces used to do all the dirty work.
 TasksRestoredCallback, TaskCompletedCallback, TaskUpdateCallback, and ExecutorReferenceCallback.
 The names really say it all.
-TaskCompletedCallback, and TaskUpdateCallback aren't defined in the abstract Activity, and are for you to define in your implementation.
+TaskCompletedCallback, and TaskUpdateCallback aren't defined in the abstract TaskActivity, and are for you to define in your implementation.

 <b>Tasks</b><br>